Embeddings for $\mathbb{A}$-weakly differentiable functions on domains: Abstract

-holds if and only if the linear, constant coefficient differential operator $\A$ of order $k$ has finite dimensional null-space (FDN).
-This generalizes the Gagliardo--Nirenberg--Sobolev inequality on domains and provides the local version of the analogous homogeneous embedding in full--space
+holds if and only if the linear, constant coefficient differential operator $\mathbb{A}$ of order $k$ has finite dimensional null-space (FDN).
+This generalizes the Gagliardo-Nirenberg-Sobolev inequality on domains and provides the local version of the analogous homogeneous embedding in full-space

-proved by \textsc{Van Schaftingen} in \cite[Thm~1.3]{VS} precisely for elliptic and cancelling (EC) operators, building on fundamental $\lebe^1$--estimates from the works of \textsc{Bourgain} and \textsc{Brezis}, e.g., in \cite[Thm.~25]{BB07}.
-We prove that FDN \emph{strictly} implies EC, effectively showing how the contrast between homogeneous and inhomogeneous estimates can be seen at the level of algebraic properties of the operators $\A$.
+proved by Van Schaftingen precisely for elliptic and cancelling (EC) operators, building on fundamental $\mathrm{L}^1$-estimates from the works of Bourgain and Brezis.
+We prove that FDN strictly implies EC and discuss the contrast between homogeneous and inhomogeneous estimates on both algebraic and analytic level.